mikeisesele/news-app-carbon/README.md

 News app is written in Kotlin, with the Android SDK and the Jetpack Compose UI Framework.

 ## Project setup & requirements
-This application uses mostly standard processes and libraries.
+This application uses standard processes and libraries.

-To be able to develop the app you need to have
+To be able to run the app you need to have
 -  the latest stable Android Studio installed (Android Studio Koala) or newer, the latest Kotlin (2.0.0), and the latest Android Gradle Plugin 8.4.0 (gradle-8.6-bin.zip) versions.
 - general git setup,
-- cloned the repository of News App application,
+- clone the repository of News App application,

 #### API KEY